General accessor function for RLum-class objects

 - class

-character (optional): allows to define the class that gets selected if applied to a list, e.g., if a list consists of different type of RLum objects, this arguments allows to make selection.
-If nothing is provided, all RLum-objects are treated.
+character (optional): define which class gets selected if applied to a list, e.g., if a list consists of different type of RLum objects, this arguments allows to make a selection.
+If nothing is provided, all RLum objects are treated.

 - null.rm